JuergenFleiss/atrain_core/README.md

 <img src="https://github.com/BANDAS-Center/aTrain/blob/main/docs/images/logo.svg" width="300" alt="Logo">

-## Rewrite of the codebase!!!

-aTrain-core will be the transcription pipeline (currently running in windows and apple, also propably linux..) for the the aTrain GUI as well as aTrain Web (as the server version).
+## Tl;dr
+aTrain-core is a command line interface for a transcription pipeline for the transcription of most audio and video formats in various output formats.
+It is tested to run on Windows, MacOS (both Intel and Apple Silicon) and Debian-based Linux distributions.

+It uses [faster-whisper](https://github.com/SYSTRAN/faster-whisper) for transcription and [pyannote-audio](https://github.com/pyannote/pyannote-audio) for speaker diarization.

-## CLI Installation⚙️
+## Installation ⚙️

 **You need to have python >=3.10**